hueyyeng/simple-react-lightbox/README.md

 - Added an improvement to the "Gallery with thumbnails" mode where if the light-box is not loaded will prevent the link to be clicked and therfore to open the image in the browser.

+- Added a folder in the repository called "example-with-gatsby" which shows how to correctly use the light-box with Gatsby when using gatsby-images

 ## A brief introduction